-Board members must always safeguard the good name and values of the organisation and represent the organisation at functions and meetings, as appropriate.
+Board members must safeguard the good name and values of the organisation at all times and represent the organisation at functions and meetings, as appropriate.

 9. Collective responsibility

 Board members must recognise their collective responsibility for the decisions, actions, direction and progress of the organisation.